 StarFox 2 was to be the much-anticipated sequel to StarFox, one of the fastest-selling games of all time (prelaunch orders for 1.7 million copies...).
-StarFox 2, with a 16 megabit ROM capacity and a SuperFX2 coprocessor, was set to offer more complex action than the original, but never came out.
+StarFox 2, with a 16 megabit ROM capacity (or so we thought with the "final" one in the wild being only 8 megabits) and a SuperFX2 coprocessor, was set to offer more complex action than the original, but never came out.
 The reasons for this are unclear to this day, though stories from Dan Owsen as relayed to me by VanBrain on Nsider claim the game wasn't "good enough" for release.

 However, a Dylan Cuthbert interview claims that the game WAS finished, but it was the advent of the N64 that caused the game to get canned.

 Many of StarFox 2's elements were incorporated into StarFox 64.
 Most of these pictures show an "all-range mode" type of play, plus many other vehicles.
 There is a two-player "versus mode," and, according to the StarFox 64 Player's Guide, it also had Star Wolf.